YahyaZekry/garuda-security-suite/README.md

 _"Sip your yerba mate while your system stays secure - automation that never sleeps!"_

-A **complete interactive security automation suite** for Garuda Linux that provides enterprise-grade security scanning with the simplicity of your morning yerba mate ritual.
+A **production-ready enterprise security automation suite** for Garuda Linux that provides enterprise-grade security scanning with the simplicity of your morning yerba mate ritual. **Phase 1 Complete** with critical fixes and comprehensive validation!

 [![Buy Me a Coffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-ffdd00?style=for-the-badge&logo=buy-me-a-coffee&logoColor=black)](https://buymeacoffee.com/yahyazekry)